alfrepo/blog/content/docs/notes/article000017.md

 #### Requirements Emphasis:

-1. **Security**: Ensure the highest level of security to protect sensitive data.
+ - **1. Security**: Ensure the highest level of security to protect sensitive data.
-2. **Reliability**: Design a system that minimizes downtime and has a robust disaster recovery plan.
+ - **2. Reliability**: Design a system that minimizes downtime and has a robust disaster recovery plan.
-3. **Compliance**: Adhere to industry regulations like PCI DSS, GDPR, and CCPA.
+ - **3. Compliance**: Adhere to industry regulations like PCI DSS, GDPR, and CCPA.
-4. **Performance**: Maintain low latency and high throughput, especially during peak transaction periods.
+ - **4. Performance**: Maintain low latency and high throughput, especially during peak transaction periods.

 #### Candidate's Task:

 **Design the architecture of this credit card management system, considering the following aspects:**

-1. **Authentication and Authorization**:
+**1. Authentication and Authorization**:

-   - Outline a robust multi-factor authentication system for user login.
+   * Outline a robust multi-factor authentication system for user login.
-   - Define role-based access control for both users and administrators.
+   * Define role-based access control for both users and administrators.

-2. **Credit Card Management**:
+**2. Credit Card Management**:

-   - Detail the process for issuing, activating, deactivating, and canceling credit cards.
+   * Detail the process for issuing, activating, deactivating, and canceling credit cards.
-   - Discuss how credit limits are set, adjusted, and monitored.
+   * Discuss how credit limits are set, adjusted, and monitored.
-   - Explain how statements are generated and transaction history is tracked.
+   * Explain how statements are generated and transaction history is tracked.

-3. **Transaction Processing**:
+**3. Transaction Processing**:

    - Describe a real-time transaction processing system with support for various transaction types.
    - Discuss the integration with major card networks for authorization and clearing.

-4. **Fraud Detection and Prevention**:
+**4. Fraud Detection and Prevention**:

    - Present strategies for implementing advanced fraud detection algorithms.
    - Explain how real-time monitoring for suspicious activities and automated blockage of fraudulent transactions would work.

-5. **Billing and Payments**:
+**5. Billing and Payments**:

    - Define the billing cycle management process with automated billing generation.
    - Detail the secure processing of payments, supporting multiple methods and currencies.

-6. **Non-Functional Requirements Implementation**:
+**6. Non-Functional Requirements Implementation**:

    - Propose strategies to meet security standards like PCI DSS and GDPR.
    - Discuss how the system will ensure high availability, scalability, and performance.

-7. **Technical Stack and Infrastructure**:
+**7. Technical Stack and Infrastructure**:

    - Specify programming languages, frameworks, and secure protocols to be used.
    - Detail the infrastructure setup involving cloud services, redundancy, and load balancing.

-8. **Testing and Optimization**:
+**8. Testing and Optimization**:

    - Present plans for conducting scalability and performance testing.
    - Discuss strategies for optimizing database queries and system components.